The Queer Eye Fab 5, Ranked

 Personality: Karamo is fun, nice, charming, intelligent, empathic, and all around seems like a lovely person, even though he’s not the most hilarious of the bunch.

 Looks: In a low-key way, he is the hottest guy on this show.
 Do not sleep on Karamo.
-But the only thing he ever wears is satin bomber jackets — once you notice that fact. it will drive you to distraction.
+But the only thing he ever wears is satin bomber jackets — once you notice that fact, it will drive you to distraction.

 Aww Factor: This is truly where Karamo excels.
 In his standout episode, he has a fascinating conversation with a police officer about Black Lives Matter.
-In the fourth episode, his conversation with AJ about being a strong gay black man and it is really touching and wonderful and brings a tear to the eye.
+In the fourth episode, his conversation with AJ about being a strong gay black man is really touching and wonderful and brings a tear to the eye.
 When deployed well, Karamo can do a great job.
 But seriously girl, what does she do?

 3. Antoni Porowski